lh0x00/scuid/README.md

 ## Why Use scuid?

-- **Compact and Unique**: Generates small, collision-resistant IDs suitable for distributed systems.
+- **Compact, Unique, and Efficient**: Generates small, collision-resistant IDs suitable for distributed systems.
+Compared to UUID v4, MD5, SHA1, and other collision-resistant ID generators, the shorter length of scuid IDs reduces the number of characters and tokens used.
+This makes scuid particularly advantageous for applications like generative AI, where minimizing token usage is often crucial.
-- **Customizable**: Supports custom random number generators and configurable options for maximum flexibility.
+- **Customizable and Flexible**: Supports custom random number generators and configurable options, enabling tailored solutions for a wide range of use cases.
-- **Lightweight and Fast**: Designed for performance without unnecessary dependencies.
+- **Lightweight and High-Performance**: Designed to deliver fast ID generation without introducing unnecessary dependencies, ensuring optimal performance.

 For more information or to contribute, visit the [GitHub repository](https://github.com/lh0x00/scuid).